theunknownartisthour/nodebb-comments-craftcms/README.md

 	</script>
 	<noscript>Please enable JavaScript to view comments</noscript>

-The `nodebbHost` setting is taken from the Admin CP settings, and the rest of the `DISQUS_*` settings are passed in as variables from the `nodeBBEmbed` Twig filter/function.
+The `nodebbHost` setting is taken from the Admin CP settings, and the rest of the settings are passed in as variables from the `nodeBBEmbed` Twig filter/function.